systematic-magic/vendors/text.rst

 10.12.
 Registered trademark (®) must be written in superscript throughout the article.

-10.3.
-Check MATERIALS AND METHODS section (or its alternatives - see in Section headers) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).
+10.13.
+Ordinal number (1st, 2nd, 3rd etc) suffixes must NOT be written in superscript.
+Such suffixes must be presented in plain text.
+For example:

+| :sample:`1st`
+| :sample:`2nd`

+10.14.
+Article text must NOT be underlined or formatted in bold for emphasis purposes.
+However, bold is allowed for scientific terms.

-10.4.
-Check that all website addresses are hyperlinked in article text.
+10.15.
+All website addresses must be hyperlinked in article text.

 .. _figures_check:

 11. Figures
 ------------

 11.1.
-Check that figure image has text and graphics which are clear and large enough to read (i.e. image text is not smaller than article text itself).
+Figure image must have text and graphics which are clear and large enough to read (i.e. image text is not smaller than article text itself).

-If image is hard to read, please contact Production team and ask to provide more clear images.
-If Production team does not have better images, then contact corresponding author.

 11.2.
-Check whether figures have :ref:`panel letters<figure_pannel>`.
-Both lower case and upper case :ref:`panel letters<figure_pannel>` are allowed.
-However, they should be used consistently: either all figures have lower case :ref:`panel letters<figure_pannel>` or all have upper case letters.
-Mix of formats is not allowed.
+If figures have :ref:`panel letters<figure_pannel>`, both lower case and upper case :ref:`panel letters<figure_pannel>` are allowed.
+However, they must be used consistently: either all figures have lower case :ref:`panel letters<figure_pannel>` or all have upper case letters.
+Mix of formats is NOT allowed.

 11.3.
 Check the figure description text (figure legend):